JeongHaeun3263/weather/README.md

 # weahter
--be able to search weather of any city in the world -by using 'openweathermap' API
+-be able to search weather of any city in the world <br>
-# weather
-# weather
+-by using 'openweathermap' API